casualcore/casual-quarkus/graceful-shutdown.md

  ├── 3.
 Transaction Draining Phase (Dynamic: Up to the remainder of the 30s window - or what you set `quarkus.shutdown.delay` to)
  │   └── The ShutdownBarrier actively polls internal registries.
  │       - Pending transactions in the Inbound/Outbound registries are allowed to finish.
- │       - Any accidental late outbound service calls are instantly rejected with TPENOENT.
+ │       - Any late outbound service calls are instantly rejected with TPENOENT.
  │
  ▼
 [ Hard Limit: e.g., 30s ] ──> Quarkus Delay Expires ──> JVM terminates cleanly.